Dipayan-Das1/ExpressJS_Store_App/README.md

 # ExpressJS_Store_App
-A store web application using node and Express JS
+A store web application using node and Express JS .
+As datasource I have used mongo db and using mongoose library.
+Checkout the project branches, where I am using mysql as DB.